willend/McCode/docs/pull_request_template.md

   * [ ] I have used the `mcrun -c-lint` "linter" and followed advice to remove most / all warnings that are raised
 * ### My contribution contains something else
   * [ ] Explanation follows below

 --------------
 ### Free-form text area
 Please describe what your PR is adding in terms of features or bugfixes:

+### Development OS / boundary conditions
+Please describe what OS you developed and tested your additions on, and if any special dependencies are required: